jinyeong-park/fe/FrontEnd-MinchulChae.md

 }
 ```

-### Q. Can you give an example for destructuring an object or an array?
+### Q. Can you give an example of destructuring an object or an array?

 ```Javascript
 #!Javascript